livelifelively/kartvya-web-app/README.md

 - `storybook` – starts storybook dev server
 - `storybook:build` – build production storybook bundle to `storybook-static`
 - `prettier:write` – formats all files with Prettier

+## Deployment

+### Amplify:

+Amplify picks up commits to the master branch and automatically deployed. environment variables are saved on the Amplify
+But to use them need to update amplify.yml in `https://<region>.console.aws.amazon.com/amplify/apps/<application_id>/build` the file's copy is being maintained in amplify.yml.